JeremyRubin/sapio/docs/learn-sapio/src/ch03-01-miniscript.md

 A limitation of this approach is that there are certain types of script which are possible, but not yet supported in Sapio.
 For example, the `OP_SIZE` coin flip script is not currently possible with Miniscript.
-Another limitation of Miniscript is that keys may not be repreated to preserve a guarantee of non malleability.
+Another limitation of Miniscript is that keys may not be repeated to preserve a guarantee of non malleability.

 Miniscript & Policy are an ongoing research concern.
 As they develop, Sapio will